kbase/narrative/docs/adrs/0001-git-workflow.md

 * `+` Provides an insight into internal work being completed on the repository
 * `-` Additional user access management duties for repository admins
 * `-` Admins will have to monitor the repository for 3rd party pull requests
-* `-` More internal team members have write access to repository; less control over what is merged into develop
+* `-` More internal team members have write access to repository; less control over what is merged into develop; can be mitigated using [CODEOWNERS](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) file to control branch access

 ### Change Nothing - Developer Preference